Uterine cancer: Signs and symptoms

 Both types of uterine cancer can present with abnormal vaginal bleeding and discharge.
 Abnormalities can include change in duration or amount of menstrual bleeding as well as new bleeding between menses or after menopause.
 Sensations of new or increasing pelvic pressure or pain can also indicate tumor growth in the uterus.
 Any of these findings warrant further workup by a doctor.

 Causes and risk factors

 It is not known with certainty what the causes for uterine cancer may be, though hormone imbalance is cited as a risk factor.
 Estrogen receptors, known to be present on the surfaces of cells of this type of cancer, are thought to interact with the hormone causing increased cell growth, which can then result in cancer.
 The exact mechanism of how this occurs is not understood.

 Risk factors for endometrial cancer include obesity, metabolic syndrome, type 2 diabetes, taking pills that contain estrogen without progesterone, a history of tamoxifen use, late menopause, and certain hereditary conditions (Lynch syndrome, Cowden syndrome).
-Risk factors for uterine sarcoma include prior radiation therapy to the pelvis, a history of tamoxifen use, a history of childhood retinoblastoma, and hereditary leiomyomatosis and renal cell carcinoma (HLRCC) syndrome.
+Risk factors for uterine sarcoma include prior radiation therapy to the pelvis, a history of childhood retinoblastoma, and hereditary leiomyomatosis and renal cell carcinoma (HLRCC) syndrome.